 The Green Homes Grant and how it might cut your energy costs if you are a homeowner or landlord

-The details of the government’s new Green Homes Grant have now been announced – here we answer a few questions you may have about it.
+The details of the government’s new Green Homes Grant have been announced – as well as news of the extension to its deadline from March 2021 to March 2022.
+Here we answer a few questions you may have about it.

 What is the Green Homes Grant?

-It was announced by Chancellor Rishi Sunak that a £2billion Green Homes Grant is to become available in England in September 2020.
-It means that homeowners and landlords will be able to apply for vouchers, up to the value of £5,000 (or up to £10,000 for low income households) to pay towards energy saving home improvements such as loft and wall insulation or for the installation of double glazing to replace single glazing.
+It was announced by Chancellor Rishi Sunak that a £2billion Green Homes Grant was to be made available in England from September 2020.
+It means that homeowners and landlords are now able to apply for vouchers, up to the value of £5,000 (or up to £10,000 for low income households) to pay towards energy saving home improvements such as loft and wall insulation or for the installation of double glazing to replace single glazing.

 Do I have to pay anything towards the home improvement?

 Yes.
-The government scheme will fund up to two thirds of the cost but there will be an expectation that the homeowner or landlord will pay the balance.
+The government scheme funds up to two thirds of the cost but there will be an expectation that the homeowner or landlord will pay the balance.
 Only low income households will be eligible for a 100% grant to pay for the improvements, up to the value of £10,000.

 Can I get the voucher and do the home improvement myself?